Category Archives: Education

 Category:EducationTags :

 Dear Colleagues, due to the changing environment and our response to COVID-19, I will be posting a series of updates on the current research being undertaken by Education Geographics, which may assist Australian Non-Government schools with their 2021 planning.
-You are welcome to distribute these updates to your school boards and risk assessment committees and your feedback would be appreciated.
+You are welcome to distribute these updates to your school boards and risk assessment committees and

 • -